 Regular practice is suspended on days when there are retreats or ceremonies.
 For dates and times, check here.

 All practices use the same Zoom link.
 See below for practice times.

 Join our Practice on Zoom.

 Meeting ID: 784 274 311

 The Four Great Vows (words here), three prostrations, brief and simple chanting for people in distress or who have died, four chants (Homage to the three jewels, Heart Sutra in Sino-Korean, English Heart Sutra, Great Dharani), a half hour of sitting, a talk, Q&A with a teacher.
 In-person, you will be given a chanting book.
 On Zoom, the chants can be found in our chanting book p.
 6 — 13.
 If you are new to practice and are joining us over Zoom, you might want to join at 10:30 for sitting, the talk, and the Q&A. This is our most popular practice.
-Note that Sunday practice is suspended during retreats.
+Sunday practice is suspended during retreats or ceremonies.